 But the real world does not work like that.
-In the U.S. alone half of all marriages end in divorce.
-While there are a myriad of reasons why, a significant chunk of the blame can be placed squarely on the shoulders of a spouse who is actually cheating.
-This is not just confined to marriage; many dating relationships have been destroyed when one or both persons have been caught tomcatting around.
+Many marriages already end in separation or divorce.
+While there are many reasons this happens, a significant chunk of the blame can be placed squarely on the shoulders of a spouse who is actually cheating.
+This is not just confined to marriage; many dating relationships have been destroyed when one or both persons have been caught in an affair.

 There are of course no good options when dealing with a cheating spouse or partner.
-Seeing a professional counselor maybe able to help a great deal with the situation but in the final analysis of course the choice is yours.
-Just understand your main loyalty belongs to you.
+Seeing a counselor, professional or as is the case for many in Nigeria, spiritual, maybe able to help a great deal with the situation, but in the final analysis of course the choice is yours.
+Just understand your main loyalty belongs to you first.